-The duties of the Belmont PD Traffic Unit include the investigation of traffic collisions and enforcement of traffic laws in order to reduce traffic collisions.
+The duties of the Belmont Police Department Traffic Unit include the investigation of traffic collisions and enforcement of traffic laws in order to reduce traffic collisions.

 These efforts result in safer roadways and streets, fewer fatalities and injuries, reduce property damage and facilitate the safe and expedient flow of vehicular and pedestrian traffic.